swiftlang/swift/docs/WindowsBuild.md

 Windows doc](./Windows.md) for more about what is possible with Swift on Windows.

-There are two supported ways to build Swift on Windows, they are
+There are two supported ways to build Swift on Windows:

 1. Using [`clang-cl`](https://clang.llvm.org/docs/UsersManual.html#clang-cl)
 1. Using the Microsoft Visual C++ compiler (MSVC)